aws-samples/aws-resource-counter/configuration.md

     kwargs: {}

     # List of strings with attributes from Boto3 method response to be used to iterate and count.
-    # It must be an List attribute to interate over.
+    # It must be a List attribute to interate over.
 It will iterate on the order specified.
     # Value is case sensitive!
     iterateOver: [Reservations, Instances]